 Sharing Best Practice

-As a four time-awarded Outstanding School and a National Teaching School, we see our role is to blaze a trail for outstanding educational practise, in the area of complex needs.
+As a four time-awarded Outstanding School, and a leading school in Merton Special Training Association, we see our role is to blaze a trail for outstanding educational practice, in the area of complex needs.

-This section of the website is dedicated to showcasing examples of best practise, which may be of interest to our colleagues, partners and the wider educational community.
+This section of the website is dedicated to showcasing examples of best practice, which may be of interest to our colleagues, partners and the wider educational community.

 External partners and other professionals recognise that leaders and governors are committed to ensuring that the school remains a centre of excellence that others can learn from.
 Ofsted